-And the market is not limited to China.
+However, the language education market for young learners is not limited to China.
 Parents in Japan, Korea, the Middle East, Latin America and other parts of the world are all willing to invest heavily in their children’s education in order to guarantee a better future.
 To put it into perspective there are an estimated 300 million people actively using or studying English in China.
 But there are approximately 2 billion English learners worldwide.

 Table of Contents